-I believe that the reason why I personally got attracted towards the creative industry (working as a designer), is because “doing it wrong” wasn’t something you got punished for.
-There was no one who knew better at the time — The rules weren’t yet established, and they hopefully never will.
+I believe the reason why I became attracted to the creative industry (as a designer) at that time was because “doing it wrong” wasn’t something you got punished for.
+There was no one who knew better.
+The rules weren’t yet established, and they hopefully never will be.

 When it comes to writing, things are different.
 Our written language follows strict rules and people love to call you out on it.
 But these people are really the only obstacle to overcome, nothing else.

-I essentially didn’t know how to write, but I still did it.
+I didn’t know how to write, but I still did it.
 I didn’t know how to design, but I tried it.
-I was doing it “wrong” for many years (I still do) but I’m doing it — And that’s what counts for me.
+I was doing it “wrong” for many years (I still am) but I’m doing it — and that’s what counts for me.

 Every time someone complains about your writing or any other things you make, you have to understand one thing:

-For me, doing it wrong is a gift and there are not many people who have the courage to do it the wrong way.
-The moment we understand that “the wrong way” just means “our own way” we know we’re on the right path.
+For me, the willingness to do it wrong is a gift.
+There are not many people who have the courage to do it the wrong way, just for the sake of doing it.
+The moment we understand that “the wrong way” just means “doing it my own way,” we know we’re on the right path.